"I don't know that atheists should be considered

 including the no-fly lists and photographing dissenters at rallies.

-There isn't much doubt in my mind - anyone who compares the
+There isn't much doubt in my mind - anyone who

 history of Hitler's rise to power and the progression of recent events in